smRid/Modern-Dashboard/README.md

-# Modern-Dashboard
+# MOrbitDash

 ## <a name="introduction">💬 Introduction</a>

-Welcome to the Dashboard UI Design repository!
+Welcome to the OrbitDash Dashboard UI Design repository!
 This project is a responsive Modern Dashboard UI built with React.js, designed for data-driven applications.
 This project features an intuitive user interface, real-time updates, and customizable widgets for seamless analytics and data visualization.

 ## 🎯 Live Demo
 🔗 **[Check out the live demo here](https://modern-dashboard-seven.vercel.app/)**